Know-how and expertise

 Lorenzo Zago was the project manager of the DAG project in its early phase, in charge namely the technical specifications and contractors' selection for the telescope and the enclosure.

-Furthermore, Prof. Laurent Jolissaint of OptoLab.iAi is currenpy also in charge of the development of DAG instruments, including a state-of-the-art adaptive optics and derotators modules.
+Furthermore, Prof. Laurent Jolissaint of OptoLab.iAi is currently also in charge of the development of DAG instruments, including a state-of-the-art adaptive optics and derotators modules.